 - Financial management and corporate governance

-When considering this in the sense of our caregiving responsibilities, we must also factor in the importance of the National Quality Frameworks principles, practice & the expected outcomes that we hope to achieve from this.
+When considering this in the sense of our caregiving responsibilities, we must also factor in the importance of the National Quality Frameworks principles, practice and the expected outcomes that we hope to achieve from this.

 It takes a relevant starting point in order to meaningly reflect, especially as a team.